analyst-one/oikaze/src/index.md

 > **Full benefit of CSS custom properties and SASS**
 >
-> Use the `.with-opacity` function to generate rgba values for colors.
+> Use the `.alpha` function to generate rgba values for colors.
 > Use the `.rem()` function to convert to `rem` units.
 > Prefix a token name with `$` to access the value directly from the theme map.
 > Oikaze also provides a `.media()` mixin to generate media queries.